-We have received orphan drug designation from the FDA for CAN-2409 for the treatment of pancreatic cancer.
-We may seek orphan drug designation from regulatory authorities in other jurisdictions for CAN-2409, and we may seek orphan drug designation for our other product candidates.
+We have received orphan drug designation from the FDA for CAN-2409 for the treatment of pancreatic cancer and for CAN-3110 for the treatment of recurrent HGG.
+We may seek orphan drug designation from regulatory authorities in other jurisdictions for CAN-2409 and CAN-3110, and we may seek orphan drug designation for our other product candidates.
 In any of these instances, we may not receive the requested designation or we may be unable to realize the benefits associated with orphan drug designation, including the potential for market exclusivity.

-We have received orphan drug designation from the FDA for CAN-2409 for the treatment of pancreatic cancer.
-Even if CAN-2409 were to obtain orphan drug exclusivity for this use upon marketing approval by the FDA, the benefit of that exclusivity may be limited if the approval is in an indication that is broader than the orphan-designated indication, or exclusivity could be revoked under certain circumstances, for example if the FDA later determines that the request for designation was materially defective or if the sponsor is unable to assure sufficient quantities of the product to meet the needs of patients with the rare disease or condition.
+We have received orphan drug designation from the FDA for CAN-2409 for the treatment of pancreatic cancer and for CAN-3110 for the treatment of recurrent HGG.
+Even if CAN-2409 or CAN-3110 were to obtain orphan drug exclusivity for this use upon marketing approval by the FDA, the benefit of that exclusivity may be limited if the approval is in an indication that is broader than the orphan-designated indication, or exclusivity could be revoked under certain circumstances, for example if the FDA later determines that the request for designation was materially defective or if the sponsor is unable to assure sufficient quantities of the product to meet the needs of patients with the rare disease or condition.
 Further, orphan drug exclusivity may not effectively protect the product from competition during the exclusivity period because different drugs with different active moieties can be approved for the same condition, and the same product can be approved for different uses.
 Also, the FDA may grant approval to the same drug for the same orphan indication if the second applicant can establish in its application that its product is safer, more effective or otherwise clinically superior to the previously approved product, or if the application holder of the previously approved product consents.